privacy-preserving-nb/PPNB/README.md

 │  └─PK
 └─secret_keypack
 ```
-1. Create “keys” folder with this structure
+1. Create directories with this structure
-2. Inside the “PK” folder, extract and place the PK1.tar and PK2.tar files.
+2. Unzip the "PK1.zip, PK2.zip, PK3.zip, PK4.zip" files and place those inside the "PK" directory
-3. Inside the “secret_keypac” folder, extract and place the scretekey.tar file.
+3. Place the scretekey.bin file inside the "secret_keypack" directory

 ## Procedure to Training and Inference the data